 The National Road Traffic Act, No 93 of 1996 and its National Road Traffic Regulations on the transportation of dangerous goods regulate road transportation of petroleum products.
 The Department of Transport is responsible for issuing domestic road permits.
+South

-South Africa is a member of the Southern African Development Community (SADC) along with its neighbors Angola, Botswana, the Democratic Republic of the Congo, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Seychelles, Swaziland, Tanzania, Zambia and Zimbabwe.
+Africa is a member of the Southern African Development Community (SADC) along with its neighbors Angola, Botswana, the Democratic Republic of the Congo, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Seychelles, Swaziland, Tanzania, Zambia and Zimbabwe.
 SADC's Protocol on Transport, Communication and Meteorology requires member states to promote and develop an economically-viable integrated transport service.
-South Africa has given effect to the SADC Protocol by enactment of the Cross-Border Road Transport Act 4, No of 1998, which authorizes the Minister of Transport to conclude road transportation agreements based on the principles of reciprocity, similar treatment and non-discrimination and, where appropriate, extraterritorial jurisdiction in respect of cross-border road transport.
+South Africa has given effect to the SADC Protocol by enactment of the Cross-Border Road Transport Act, No 4 of 1998, which authorizes the Minister of Transport to conclude road transportation agreements based on the principles of reciprocity, similar treatment and non-discrimination and, where appropriate, extraterritorial jurisdiction in respect of cross-border road transport.
 The Cross-Border Road Transport Agency is responsible for the issuing of road permits across national boundaries.
+The State has, in terms of the Cross-Border Road Transport Act, entered into a Performance Agreement with the Board of the Cross-Border Road Transport Agency which places such Board under stringent operational performance parameters.